Lawyer Call Avatar

 3. Judicial System: Delayed but Not Denied

 Next, I sought guidance from a well-known civil judge.
-The advice I received was both a relief and a shock—my case was solid, but it would take two years before it even reached the courtroom.
+At this stage, filing a structured case becomes critical, and property owners should be familiar with how to file a civil suit in India to avoid procedural delays.
+The advice I received was both a relief and a shock- my case was solid, but it would take two years before it even reached the courtroom.
 The slow pace of the judiciary adds to the stress and financial burden.

 The court process is notoriously slow, but having a legally binding, registered rental agreement ensures that when the case eventually reaches court, your position as a property owner is secure.